sashamporter/DS4002-Project2/README.md

 ##### **1. Set Up the Environment**
 - Within the SCRIPTS folder, locate 'INSERT ANALYSIS SCRIPT NAME HERE' to perform the analysis (the following instructions are performed with this script).
+- The original data set can be downloaded from the UN Sustainable Goals Website: [https://www.kaggle.com/datasets/cammyc/nfl-twitter-sentiment-analysis/data](https://unstats-undesa.opendata.arcgis.com/datasets/undesa::indicator-3-5-2-alcohol-consumption-per-capita-aged-15-years-and-older-within-a-calendar-year-litres-of-pure-alcohol/about).
+The dataset is called **Alcohol consumption per capita (aged 15 years and older) within a calendar year (litres of pure alcohol)**
-- Within the DATA folder, locate the 'long_dat.csv' dataset.
-This is the dataset that will be used to conduct the analysis
+- To conduct the analysis, you will want to use a cleaned version of the dataset.
+Within the DATA folder, locate the 'long_dat.csv' dataset.
+This is the dataset that will be used to conduct the analysis.
 - Install necessary Python libraries: LIST LIBRARIES HERE

 ##### **2. Load the Dataset**
-- Download the **Alcohol consumption per capita (aged 15 years and older) within a calendar year (litres of pure alcohol)** dataset from the UN Sustainable Goals Website: [https://www.kaggle.com/datasets/cammyc/nfl-twitter-sentiment-analysis/data](https://unstats-undesa.opendata.arcgis.com/datasets/undesa::indicator-3-5-2-alcohol-consumption-per-capita-aged-15-years-and-older-within-a-calendar-year-litres-of-pure-alcohol/about)
 - Ensure the dataset file (CSV) is in the working directory.
 - Load the 'long_dat.csv' dataset into your python environment.
-- Check the properties to get a sense of the data (e.g., df.head() ).

 ##### **3. Preprocess the Data** CHANGE
 - Remove invalid entries, such as missing team names or incorrect sentiment labels.